Lay Off of My Persuade Shoes

 I came away impressed with John and Olive.
 I have no reason to doubt or question their sincerity, and had they been able to continue with shale.tv, I believe they would have held true to their journalistic convictions, which I’m guessing, would’ve eventually caused them some problems with their paycheck signers.

-Their candid comments to the class revealed what might be considered a “dirty little secret” within the professions.
+Their candid comments to the class revealed, to my ears, what might be considered a “dirty little secret” within the professions.
 Despite the fact that virtually all major universities include both journalism and ad/PR within the same department or college, there exists a huge chasm between the professions … at least from the perspective of some journalists.

 Beyond the obvious similarity that both professions involve writing and “communicating,” the purpose of a journalist differs from the outset to that of the advertiser or PR practitioner.